You need a valid passport in order to travel internationally. If your passport is expired, you have to renew it in order to travel abroad.

 If you are choosing expedited service, there are a few extra steps to take:

-You can schedule an appointment online to submit your application form and supporting documents at the nearest passport office.
-However, it does not mean your expedited application will get processed any faster than those who mailed in their expedited applications.
+In most cases, you can schedule an appointment online to submit your application form and supporting documents at the nearest passport office.

-Routine processing of applications usually takes approximately 6 to 8 weeks.
-Currently, routine passport applications are taking 10 to 13 weeks to process.
+Currently, routine passport applications are taking 6 to 8 weeks to process.

-A request for fast passport renewal by mail usually takes 3 to 5 weeks.
-Currently, passport applications are taking 7 to 9 weeks to process.
+Currently, passport applications are taking 2 to 3 weeks to process.

 However, these times change based on a variety of factors.
 These times also do not include shipping.
 Delays in the mailing process can add even more wait time before you receive your passport.